-- aaa: Exceptional-Assigned to issues where the issuer has an exceptional ability to meet the terms of the obligation. - aa: Very Strong-Assigned to issues where the issuer has a very strong ability to meet the terms of the obligation. - a: Strong-Assigned to issues where the issuer has a strong ability to meet the terms of the obligation. - bbb: Adequate-Assigned to issues where the issuer has an adequate ability to meet the terms of the obligation; however, the issue is more susceptible to changes in economic or other conditions. - bb: Speculative-Assigned to issues where the issuer has speculative credit characteristics, generally due to a modest margin or principal and interest payment protection and vulnerability to economic changes. - b: Very Speculative-Assigned to issues where the issuer has very speculative credit characteristics, generally due to a modest margin of principal and interest payment protection and extreme vulnerability to economic changes. - ccc, cc, cc, cc: Extremely Speculative-Assigned to issues where the issuer has extremely speculative credit characteristics, generally due to a minimal margin of principal and interest payment protection and/or limited ability to withstand adverse changes in economic or other conditions. - d: In Default-Assigned to issues in default on payment of principal, interest or other terms and conditions, or when a bankruptcy petition or similar action has been filed.
+aa: Very Strong-Assigned to issues where the issuer has a very strong ability to meet the terms of the obligation.

+a: Strong-Assigned to issues where the issuer has a strong ability to meet the terms of the obligation.

+bbb: Adequate-Assigned to issues where the issuer has an adequate ability to meet the terms of the obligation; however, the issue is more susceptible to changes in economic or other conditions.

+bb: Speculative-Assigned to issues where the issuer has speculative credit characteristics, generally due to a modest margin or principal and interest payment protection and vulnerability to economic changes.

+b: Very Speculative-Assigned to issues where the issuer has very speculative credit characteristics, generally due to a modest margin of principal and interest payment protection and extreme vulnerability to economic changes.

+ccc, cc, c: Extremely Speculative-Assigned to issues where the issuer has extremely speculative credit characteristics, generally due to a minimal margin of principal and interest payment protection and/or limited ability to withstand adverse changes in economic or other conditions.

+d: In Default-Assigned to issues in default on payment of principal, interest or other terms and conditions, or when a bankruptcy petition or similar action has been filed.